Justin-Roe/DWFinalProject/README.md

 The README.md within the "Codes" folder contains the Python files made when developing this project as well as an explaination as to what what each python file accomplishes.

-The README.md in the "Data" folder contains the data dictionary as well as the original Kaggle set used and the website that the additional information was scraped from.
+The README.md in the "Data" folder contains the data dictionary as well as the original Kaggle dataset used and the website that the additional information was scraped from.

 Below is a link to the project proposal.
 This outlines the motivation behind the project as well as the proposed analysis of the data.
 [📄 Download the Project Proposal (PDF)](https://github.com/user-attachments/files/20030963/Project.Proposal.Data.Wrangling.pdf)